 What’s the first thing you’re told to do if something goes wrong with your computer?
 Reboot it.
 Sometimes it can be this simple.
 Other times, not so much.

-Reboot to Restore solutions takes this concept to a whole new level.
+Reboot to Restore technology takes this concept to a whole new level.
 They are designed so that you don’t have to fix the system after settings get changed.
 When used correctly, a simple reboot will return your entire computer back to its original shape.

 This goal can be reached in a number of ways: